cranjesh/images-test/TheSoldiersLegacyThorough.md

 The color drained slightly from Hanger’s face.

 “Colonel Hawthorne's career has been marked by curious coincidences,” Holmes began quietly.
 “Supply routes compromised.
 Intelligence leaked.
 And now, a dedicated officer dead after discovering discrepancies in military records.
 Edward suspected something, didn't he?
 Kept meticulous records.
-A man of honor, facing a web of corruption.
+A man of honour, facing a web of corruption.
 William denied you help when your sister was ill.
 A cruel act.
 But Hawthorne—he saw an opportunity in your resentment, didn't he?
 Used your knowledge of the house to hide evidence that could expose him."

 Hanger's knuckles whitened.
 "You don't understand—"